Welcome Back – Spring 2021

 Welcome back to K!

-The Information Services (IS) team is here to help get your technology in order for the new year!
-View all of the helpful resources below to see how to get connected, access your accounts, and who to contact in need whether you’re a student, faculty, or staff member.
+The Information Services (IS) team is here to help get you ready for the quarter!
+Please view all of the helpful resources below to see how to get connected, access your accounts, and who to contact in need.

 Student Tools